-The second macroeconomic implication of our empirical novel facts is that inflation expectations - via the wage-push factor - generate visually no effects on the macroeconomy.
-To show this, we repeat the same IRF exercises when the wage-push factor responds to inflation expectations with an elasticity that matches the passthrough across all respondents, that is, $\bar{e}w = 0.0228$, compared to a case when $\bar{e}w = 0$.
+The second macroeconomic implication of our empirical facts is that the positive relationship between expected inflation and nominal wages running through the wage-push factor as we have captured it appears to generate no discernible effects on the macroeconomy in the context of this benchmark model.
+To show this, we repeat the same IRF exercises when the wage-push factor responds to inflation expectations with an elasticity that matches the passthrough across all respondents, that is, $\bar{e}w = 0.0228$, compared to a case when $\bar{e}w = 0$ and we have shut down this channel.
 Figures 4 and 5 plot the responses of key macroeconomic variables under both scenarios.

+The competing results are virtually indistinguishable.
 The low passthrough from inflation expectations to nominal wage growth expectations results in a low elasticity of the wage-push factor with respect to expected inflation.
 On average then, consumers' efforts to raise their wages due to higher inflation expectations do not generate visible changes in their utility, real wage, or consumption.